-We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$\frac{1}{2}\text{ million, based upon the assumed initial public offering price of \$\frac{1}{2}\text{ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters' option to purchase additional shares is exercised in full, we estimate that the net proceeds to be received by us will be approximately \$\frac{1}{2}\text{ million, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$119.9 million, based upon the initial public offering price of \$20.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' option to purchase additional shares is exercised in full, we estimate that the net proceeds to be received by us will be approximately \$138.3 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.